 One potential treatment option for low sperm count is lifestyle modifications.
 Making healthy lifestyle choices, such as maintaining a balanced diet, exercising regularly, avoiding tobacco and alcohol, and managing stress, can have a positive impact on sperm production and overall fertility.

 In some cases, medications may be prescribed to help increase sperm production.
-These medications, such as clomiphene citrate or gonadotropins, by stimulating the production of hormones that are necessary for sperm production.
+These medications, such as clomiphene citrate or gonadotropins, work by stimulating the production of hormones that are necessary for sperm production.
 It is important to consult with a healthcare professional before starting any medication.

 In more severe cases, assisted reproductive technologies (ART) may be recommended.
 ART procedures, such as in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI), involve the manipulation of sperm and eggs outside of the body to facilitate fertilization.
 These procedures can be effective in overcoming low sperm count and achieving pregnancy.